Skip to Main Content

 Writing a Draft: Invention, Research, Planning, and Composing

-Choose an event to write about.
+Choose an experience to write about.

 Give your story a dramatic arc.